StarMapLoader/StarMap/StarMap.API/README.md

 In above example, it is provided that StarMap.SimpleMod wants to depend on StarMap.SimpleMod2, this dependency is not optional and the mod wants to access the StarMap.SimpleMod.Dependency assembly.
 Following fields can be used

--   The ModId should be the same as is provided as the name field in the mod.toml of the dependency mod.
+-   The `ModId` should be the same as is provided as the name field in the mod.toml of the dependency mod.
--   The optional field (default false) defines if this dependency is optional, more info in the [loading strategy](#dependency-loading-strategy)
+-   The `Optional` field (default false) defines if this dependency is optional, more info in the [loading strategy](#dependency-loading-strategy)
--   The ImportedAssemblies field contains a list of assemblies that this mod intends to use from the dependency (more info in [imported and exported assemblies](#imported-and-exported-assemblies)).
+-   The `ImportedAssemblies` field contains a list of assemblies that this mod intends to use from the dependency (more info in [imported and exported assemblies](#imported-and-exported-assemblies)).

 #### Imported and exported assemblies